 The MPP is in its 13th year of successfully recruiting and educating policy leaders for the 21st century.
 The program is designed as a full-time two year degree with all coursework taken in residence on the Corvallis campus.
 We have an increasingly diverse program—in terms of gender, race and ethnicity, and socio-economic status of students—in addition to the growing presence of international students.
-The program has grown from 3 students in 2003-04 to 66 students in 2014-15.

 ||Total MPP Majors